-Applications for admission to the Graduate School of the University must be submitted online through the Apply Yourself application system

-(https://app.applyyourself.com/AYApplicantLogin/fl_ApplicantLogin.asp?id=utahgrad), except in cases where the applicant is a previous University of Utah graduate student who applying for readmission (http://admissions.utah.edu/apply/graduate/).
-The application for admission requires, in addition to personal and educational information, that the applicant provide (a) scanned copies of transcripts of all previous academic work, both graduate and undergraduate, (b) contact information for three referees, preferably former professors or other persons familiar with the applicant's academic record, who will provide letters of recommendation, (c) results of the Graduate Record Examination (self-reported scores can be entered in Apply Yourself by the applicant, an official score report must be requested and sent directly from the testing company to the University Admissions Office), and (d) a brief personal statement of educational and professional goals.
+Applications for admission to the Graduate School of the University must be submitted online through the application Management system (Slate) (https://futureu.admissions.utah.edu/apply/).
+If the applicant is a previous University of Utah graduate student who is applying for readmission, the application for admission requires, in addition to personal and educational information, that the applicant provide (a) scanned copies of transcripts of all previous academic work, both graduate and undergraduate, (b) contact information for three referees, preferably former professors or other persons familiar with the applicant's academic record, who will provide letters of recommendation, (c) a brief personal statement of educational and professional goals.
 These four things are considered by the GG Graduate Affairs Committee, which is responsible for making recommendations for admission into all graduate programs in the GG Department.
 All students who apply for admission will be notified of acceptance or non-acceptance.